Angular-Wave/angular.ts/typedoc/media/DEVELOPERS.md

   - To write concise code that can be better minified, we **use aliases internally** that map to the external API.
 See our existing code to see what we mean.
-  - We **don't go crazy with type annotations** for private internal APIs unless it's an internal API that is used throughout AngularJS.
+  - We **don't go crazy with type annotations** for private internal APIs unless it's an internal API that is used throughout AngularTS.
 The best guidance is to do what makes the most sense.

 ### Specific topics